Parenting in a Digital World During Uncertain Times: Resources for Journalists

 What is Bark?

 Bark is an award-winning monitoring service founded in 2015 by a parent who was looking for a way to help keep his kids safe online while preserving their privacy.
 Bark covers 30+ of today’s most popular social media platforms, as well as texts, chat, email, YouTube, and files contained in Google Drive and OneDrive.
-Bark also monitors images, text within images, audio, and video.
+Bark also monitors images, text within images, audio, and video and has recently added screen time management and web filtering to its suite of safety solutions.

-Bark helps protect more than 4 million kids across the U.S. and has alerted parents to tens of millions of potential issues.
-In 2018 alone, we detected 1.2M+ instances of cyberbullying, 142,000+ instances of self-harm and/or suicidal ideation, and 99 child conversations with sexual predators.
-To date, Bark has also helped prevent 16 school shootings, and it offers free content monitoring for more than 1,700 school districts nationwide.
+Bark helps protect more than 5 million kids across the U.S. and has alerted parents to tens of millions of potential issues.
+In 2019, we detected 7.3M+ instances of cyberbullying, 540,000+ instances of self-harm and/or suicidal ideation, and 450 child conversations with sexual predators.
+To date, Bark has also helped prevent 16 school shootings and offers free content monitoring for more than 1,900 schools and districts nationwide.
+Click here for our most recent stats from our 2019 Case Study.

 Families and schools that use Bark have seen more family engagement in their children’s digital lives, deeper conversations around the dinner table, and ongoing dialogue about living in a tech world — all of which have led to healthier relationships between parents and kids, kids and their devices, and yes, even parents and their devices, too.